Nuclear sharing: United Kingdom

 A United States Air Force F-35A flying out of RAF Lakenheath, UK.

 In July 2025, experts concluded that between 25 and 30 United States nuclear weapons had been redeployed to RAF Lakenheath for the first time since 2008.
 This was based on telemetry from a 15 July Boeing C-17 Globemaster III flight between New Mexico and the United Kingdom, as well as preparations for nuclear weapons storage at the base being documented since 2023.
 The US and UK defense departments reiterated their policy to not confirm or deny nuclear weapon presence.
 The weapons can be delivered by both F-35A and F-15E aircraft, it is the second nuclear base in Europe to host F-35As, after Volkel Air Base, and the only one to host F-15Es.
 An October 2025 Federation of American Scientists report argued US nuclear weapons may not be present at Lakenheath, as it might first be required to complete base security fences and command posts, expected to take until 2031.

-RAF Marham is also expected to have upgrades completed a US nuclear base in the early 2030s, although it will host a Royal Air Force wing of F-35As.
+RAF Marham is also expected to have upgrades completed in the early 2030s at a former US nuclear base, although it will host a Royal Air Force wing of F-35As.
 A parliamentary inquiry questioned the change to the country's nuclear posture and the issue of US control of the weapons, with inquiring MP Tan Dhesi calling it the "UK’s most significant defence expansion since the cold war".